jsphbowers/fs-journal/quizzes/week05.md

 **4.** Which two `HTTP` request types include a body?
 <!-- enter you answer in the space below -->
 ```
+Put and Post as one is used to update an api and the other is used to create a new object within an api.
 ```
 **5.** In a/an _______ coding model, when you call a function, it returns only when the action has finished and stops your program for the time the action takes.
 Likewise in a/an _______ coding model, multiple things are allowed to happen at one time.
 When you perform an action, your program continues to run.
 Fill in the blanks.
 <!-- enter you answer in the space below -->